KXLN-DT: Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 KXLN-DT transmits one of KTXH's subchannels under Houston's ATSC 3.0 (NextGen TV) deployment plan; in turn, KXLN is available in that format on the KTXH multiplex.

 Analog-to-digital conversion

-KXLN-DT (as KXLN-TV) discontinued regular programming on its analog signal, over UHF channel 45, on June 12, 2009, the official date in which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+KXLN-DT (as KXLN-TV) ended regular programming on its analog signal, over UHF channel 45, on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
 The station's digital signal relocated from its pre-transition UHF channel 46 to channel 45 for post-transition operations.

-Eleven days later, all Univision owned-and-operated stations, including KXLN, permanently added a "-DT" prefix to their call signs.
+Eleven days later, all Univision owned-and-operated stations, including KXLN, permanently added a "-DT" suffix to their call signs.